c4a-ri/dialbb/README.md

 Refer to the [document](https://c4a-ri.github.io/dialbb/document-en/build/html/) for detailed specification and the way of application development.
 Documentation for other than the latest version can be found in the [Links](https://c4a-ri.github.io/dialbb/) section.

+## Citation

+Please cite the following paper when publishing a paper on work that uses DialBB.

+- Mikio Nakano and Kazunori Komatani.
+[DialBB: A Dialogue System Development Framework as an Educational Material](https://aclanthology.org/2024.sigdial-1.56).
+In Proceedings of the 25th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL-24), pages 664–668, Kyoto, Japan.
+Association for Computational Linguistics, 2024.

 ## License

 This software is released for non-commercial use.
 For details of the license, please see [License](LICENSE-en).